rickhofstede/linksys_usb3gigv1_linux/README.md

 $ git clone https://github.com/rickhofstede/linksys_usb3gigv1_linux.git
 ```

+Make sure your system features a build environment.
+This is typically provided by the `build-essential` meta-package.
 Then, execute the following commands:
 ```
 $ cd linksys_usb3gigv1_linux
 $ make